Work with a J-1 Visa lawyer and educate yourself in the United States.

 Get more options

-An attorney will be able to confirm you’re applying for the most viable visa.
+A J-1 Visa lawyer will be able to confirm you’re applying for the most viable visa.
 Also, legal advice can provide you with the necessary steps to prolong your stay.

 Have an attorney to turn to